OlyaOdjakova/Cocktails-App-Vue/README.md

 # Cocktail App

-A web application that displays a list of randomly fetched cocktails using data from [TheCocktailDB API](https://www.thecocktaildb.com/api.php).
+A responsive web application that displays a list of randomly fetched cocktails using data from [TheCocktailDB API](https://www.thecocktaildb.com/api.php).

 **Tech Stack:**
 - TypeScript